mdlincoln/tidy_humanities_data_2021/units/data_design.md

 3. Some attributes may point to other entities, such as a person's `active_location` attribute referencing a `Location` entity, that has its own additional attributes.
 In traditional database parlance, this is called a "foreign key relation".
    ![Attribute relational reference]({{ site.baseurl }}/assets/img/entity_relation.png)

 Remember, the goal isn't to actually enter all the data from the auction catalog into tables, but to try and come up with the *set of tables* that could do the job right.
-That said, make sure to test out your data design by using the table tool in Miro to create the tables with the appropriate columns and try to fill out a few rows.
+That said, do try to test out your data design by creating tables in a shared Google Sheets doc.

 Consider Mark Merry's source-oriented <-> method oriented axis of historical database design: will you try to create a data design that will capture every single eccentricity of the original printed and hand-annotated auction catalogue?
 Or will you make a focused database that only collects the information vital to your chosen goal?
 As Merry suggests, you will likely choose a middle path.